NorthSite Contemporary Arts & Port Douglas 2021

 Call of the Running Tide Environmental Sculpture and

-local and global environmental threats.
+viewers of current local and global environmental threats.

 The Port Douglas event involved thirty-eight interstate, regional and local artists who created multiple sculptures and multimedia works which were displayed in Rex Smeal Park, on the Flagstaff Hill walk, at the Northern end of Four Mile Beach and in Port Douglas Community Hall and grounds.